jbperr/DWM_RE/index.md

 Dragon Warrior Monsters (DWM) is one of my favorite childhood video games.
 I would always find myself playing it over and over again.
 It is similar to Pokemon in its monster collecting and monster fighting game-loop.
 DWM allows you to tame monsters, that live behind portals called gates, and battle those monsters in a tournament with the eventual goal of saving your sister.

 This past couple years I have gotten interested in reverse engineering and trying to understand how things work.
 After seeing what [PKHeX](https://github.com/kwsch/PKHeX) can do with Pokemon saves, I wanted to see what I could make for DWM.
 The save file structure has been extensively studied and documented for every Pokemon game; whereas, for DWM there really is not much.
 I would have to go from the ground up.
 I decided to start by looking at the save file structure for [Generation 2 Pokemon](https://bulbapedia.bulbagarden.net/wiki/Save_data_structure_%28Generation_II%29) as it would most likely be the most similar as the games were made around the same time (1998 for DWM and 1999 for Pokemon Gold/Silver).
-I knew that the save structures wouldn't be the exact same, but it allowed me to spot some patterns such as using a [similar structure](https://bulbapedia.bulbagarden.net/wiki/Save_data_structure_%28Generation_II%29#Pok.C3.A9dex_owned.2C_Pok.C3.A9dex_seen) to store whether a certain Pokemon or certain monster or how the checksum is used to validate the save.
+I knew that the save structures wouldn't be the exact same, but it allowed me to spot some patterns such as using a [similar structure](https://bulbapedia.bulbagarden.net/wiki/Save_data_structure_%28Generation_II%29#Pok.C3.A9dex_owned.2C_Pok.C3.A9dex_seen) to store whether a certain Pokemon or certain monster had been captured or how the checksum is used to validate the save.
 To start, I just opened up the save in a hex editor to see what was going on.
 But hold on, what even is a Game Boy save?

 ## Game Boy Saves